MAURITIUS: An Introduction

 An employer cannot reduce the number of employees either temporarily or permanently or terminate their employment as from 1 June 2020 unless it has applied for financial assistance schemes save for employers who provide services as prescribed under the WRA.

 Doing Business in Mauritius

-Doing business in Mauritius is both easy and smooth and complies with best practices in terms of transparency, good governance and ethics.
-Mauritius is ranked 13th out of 190 countries assessed according to the World Bank’s Doing Business Report 2020, progressing from 20th position in the 2019 Report.
-This represents the best ranking ever for Mauritius since the publication of the report in 2007.
+Doing business in Mauritius is easy and smooth and complies with best practices in terms of transparency, good governance and ethics.
+Mauritius is ranked 13th out of 190 countries assessed according to the World Bank’s Doing Business Report 2020, which is based on quantitative indicators, progressing from 20th position in the 2019 Report.
 Mauritius further consolidates its lead position on the African continent as the best place for doing business.

-Some of the key areas where Mauritius excelled are as follows: Dealing with construction permits, where Mauritius ranks 8th out of 190 countries; Paying taxes, where the country is ranked 5th with a score of 94% in the ease of paying taxes indicator, owing to the sustained reforms implemented by the Mauritius Revenue Authority; Registering a business/Incorporate a company online in less than two hours; Getting electricity - reduced costs and time for a new electricity connection; Registering property - Enhancement of the Mauritius e-Registry System (MERS) and streamlining of procedures; and, Improving the legal framework for resolving insolvency.
+Some of the key areas where Mauritius excelled are as follows: dealing with construction permits, where Mauritius ranks 8th out of 190 countries; paying taxes, where the country is ranked 5th with a score of 94% in the ease of paying taxes indicator, owing to the sustained reforms implemented by the Mauritius Revenue Authority; registering a business/incorporating a company online in less than two hours; getting electricity - reduced costs and time for a new electricity connection; registering property - enhancement of the Mauritius e-Registry System (MERS) and streamlining of procedures; and improving the legal framework for resolving insolvency.

-The country has so far concluded 46 tax treaties and is a party to 28 Investment Promotion and Protection Agreements which provide extra assurance and security for the country’s potential investors.
+The country has concluded 46 tax treaties and is party to 28 Investment Promotion and Protection Agreements which provide extra assurance and security for its potential investors.
 The extensive and expanding network of these treaties confirms the genuineness of Mauritius as a tax-efficient jurisdiction for structuring investments.